FreshRSS/FreshRSS/docs/en/developers/03_Backend/05_Extensions.md

 ### Writing your own extension.php

-This file is the entry point of your extension.
-It must contain a specific class to function.
+This file is the core of your extension.
-As mentioned above, the name of the class must be your `entrypoint` suffixed by` Extension` (`HelloWorldExtension` for example).
-In addition, this class must be inherited from the `Minz_Extension` class to benefit from extensions-specific methods.

-Your class will benefit from four methods to redefine:

-* `install()` is called when a user clicks the button to activate your extension.
-It allows, for example, to update the database of a user in order to make it compatible with the extension.
-It returns `true` if everything went well or, if not, a string explaining the problem.
-* `uninstall()` is called when a user clicks the button to disable your extension.
-This will allow you to undo the database changes you potentially made in `install ()`.
-It returns `true` if everything went well or, if not, a string explaining the problem.
-* `init()` is called for every page load *if the extension is enabled*.
-It will therefore initialize the behavior of the extension.
-This is the most important method.
+It must define some key elements to be loaded by the extension system:

+1. The class name must be the `entrypoint` value defined in the `metadata.json` file suffixed by `Extension` (if your `entrypoint` value is _HelloWorld_, your class name will be _HelloWorldExtension_).
+1. The class must extend the `Minz_Extension` abstract class which defines the core methods and properties of a FreshRSS extension.
+1. The class must define the `init` method.
+This method is called **only** if the extension is loaded.
+Its purpose is to initialize the extension and its behavior during every page load.

+The `Minz_Extension` abstract class defines a set of methods that can be overridden to fit your needs:
+* the `install` method is called when the user enables the extension in the configuration page.
+It must return _true_ when successful and a string containing an error message when not.
+Its purpose is to prepare FreshRSS for the extension (adding a table to the database, creating a folder tree, ...).
+* the `uninstall` method is called when the user disables the extension in the configuration page.
+It must return _true_ when successful and a string containing an error message when not.
+Its purpose is to clean FreshRSS (removing a table from the database, deleting a folder tree, ...).
+Usually it reverts changes introduced by the `install` method.
-* `handleConfigureAction()` is called when a user loads the extension management panel.
-Specifically, it is called when the `?c=extension&a=configured&e=name-of-your-extension` URL is loaded.
-You should also write here the behavior you want when validating the form in your `configure.phtml` file.
+* the `handleConfigureAction` method is called when a user loads the extension configuration panel.
+It contains the logic to validate and store the submitted values defined in the `configure.phtml` file.

-In addition, you will have a number of methods directly inherited from `Minz_Extension` that you should not redefine:

-* The "getters" first: most are explicit enough not to detail them here - `getName()`, `getEntrypoint()`, `getPath()` (allows you to retrieve the path to your extension), `getAuthor()`, `getDescription()`, `getVersion()`, `getType()`.
-* `getFileUrl($filename, $type)` will return the URL to a file in the `static` directory.
-The first parameter is the name of the file (without `static /`), the second is the type of file to be used (`css` or` js`).
-* `registerController($base_name)` will tell Minz to take into account the given controller in the routing system.
-The controller must be located in your `Controllers` directory, the name of the file must be` <base_name>Controller.php` and the name of the `FreshExtension_<base_name>_Controller` class.

 > If your extension code is scattered in different classes, you need to load their source before using them.
-> Of course you could include the files manually, but it's more efficient to load them automatically.
-> To do so, you just need to define the `autoload` method which will include them when needed.
-> This method will be registered automatically when the extension is enabled.
+Of course you could include the files manually, but it's more efficient to load them automatically.
+To do so, you just need to define the `autoload` method which will include them when needed.
+This method will be registered automatically when the extension is enabled.

-**TODO**

-* `registerViews()`
-* `registerTranslates()`
-* `registerHook($hook_name, $hook_function)`
+The `Minz_Extension` abstract class defines another set of methods that should not be overridden:
+* the `getName`, `getEntrypoint`, `getPath`, `getAuthor`, `getDescription`, `getVersion`, and `getType` methods return the extension internal properties.
+Those properties are extracted from the `metadata.json` file.
+* the `getFileUrl` returns the URL of the selected file.
+The file must exist in the `static` folder of the extension.
+* the `registerController` method register an extension controller in FreshRSS.
+The selected controller must be defined in the extension _Controllers_ folder, its file name must be _<name>Controller.php_, and its class name must be *FreshExtension\_<name>\_Controller*.
+* the `registerViews` method registers the extension views in FreshRSS.
+* the `registerTranslates` method registers the extension translation files in FreshRSS.
+* the `registerHook` method registers hook actions in different part of the application.

+> Note that if you modify the later set of methods, you might break the extension system.
+Thus making FreshRSS unusable.
+So it's highly recommended to let those unmodified.

 ### The "hooks" system